j-keck/lsleases/MANUAL.md

 *client:*

-in client mode, lsleases connects to a running lsleases server instance and displays captured ip, mac and host names.
+in client mode, **lsleases** connects to a running **lsleases** server instance and displays captured ip, mac and host names.

 *server:*

-in server mode, lsleases captures 'DHCP Request' datagrams.
+in server mode, **lsleases** captures broadcast 'DHCP Request' datagrams.

-Because 'DHCP Release' datagrams are no broadcasts, `lsleases` needs to clear expired leases by self.
-For this task, there are two  modes available:
+Because 'DHCP Release' datagrams are no broadcasts, **lsleases** can not know about invalidated leases.
+To workaround this problem, there are two methods implemented:

-'aktive mode': check per arp ping if host online (default)
+'active mode': check per arping if host online (default)

 'passive mode': clear old leases expire based (-p flag)

-The check interval (ping / verify expired leases) is with the flag '-t' configurable.
+The expiration check interval (arping / verify expired leases) is with the flag '-t' configurable.